uwsampa/sampa-public/research/index.md

 device scaling, it might be an enabler for future systems performance and features.
 Many important applications such as computer vision, machine learning, signal processing, web search, augmented reality, big data analytics, and many more, can inherently tolerate inaccurate computation at various levels.
-With [approximate computing](approximation/), this fact can be exploited for fundamentally more efficient computing systems.
+With [approximate computing][approx], this fact can be exploited for fundamentally more efficient computing systems.

 The key idea in approximate computing is to trade off accuracy in computation,